stechstudio/laravel-zipstream/README.md

 1. Install the `aws/aws-sdk-php` package

-2. Setup an AWS IAM user with `s3:GetObject` permission for the S3 bucket and objects you intend to zip up.
+2. Set up an AWS IAM user with `s3:GetObject` permission for the S3 bucket and objects you intend to zip up.

 3. Store your credentials as `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_DEFAULT_REGION` in your .env file.